 That is not to say that all Russian women worship Putin.
 Among Putin’s most vocal critics are a female punk band named Pussy Riot, founded in 2011.
-The group regards Putin as a dictator, which given that Putin has run Russia as either president or prime minister for the last fourteen years, does not seem an entirely bogus allegation.
+The group regards Putin as a dictator, which given that Putin has run Russia as either president or prime minister for the last twenty plus years, does not seem an entirely bogus allegation.
 The group achieved international notoriety when they protested at an Orthodox Church in Russia in February 2012.
 The next month, three prominent members of the group members were arrested, denied bail, convicted of hooliganism, and sentenced to two years imprisonment.
 Amidst international outcries, the women were eventually freed prior to the Winter Olympics held in Russia in February 2014, only to suffer subsequent assaults by angry Russians as recently as March 2014.

 2. Putin Wins More Votes than Voters?

 In Russia’s most recent presidential election, Putin won with some interesting support.
 As reporter Bill Neely notes, “look at Precinct 451 in the capital Grozny, where Putin got 1,482 votes and (former Communist leader Gennady) Zyuganov got one.
 Terrific vote.
 Except that only 1,389 people were registered to vote in the precinct.
 That means the turnout was 107 percent.”

 1. Aggression toward Neighboring Countries